subpos/subpos_receiver/README.md

 Note this just does a raw position calc from each scan and doesn't time out nodes or perform averaging (yet).

 Tested on Arduino and the Teensy 3.2 and Energia and the Launchpad Tiva C (tm4c123).
+The sketch uses 127,316 bytes.

 For use with the ESP Wi-Fi Scanner Firmware - https://github.com/subpos/esp_wifi_scanner